DBozhinovski/darko.io-public/src/content/posts/offline-chatbot-pt2.md

 ---
 author: Darko Bozhinovski
-title: 'Building an offline chatbot, part 2'
+title: "Building an offline chatbot, part 2"
 pubDate: 2018-08-20
-tags: ['chatbot', 'offline']
+tags: ["chatbot", "offline"]
 description:
-  'Building you an offline chatbot for great good.
+  "Building you an offline chatbot for great good.
 On the how, why and possibilities when it comes to building such things.
-Part 2.'
+Part 2."
-ogImage: '/alex-knight-2EJCSULRwC8-unsplash.jpg'
+ogImage: "/alex-knight-2EJCSULRwC8-unsplash.jpg"
 ---

-[Last time](/post/offline-chatbot/), we got down the basics of making a chatbot that runs offline but can only greet us.
+[Last time](/posts/offline-chatbot-pt1), we got down the basics of making a chatbot that runs offline but can only greet us.
 This time around, we'll get to making it a tad smarter and teaching it a couple of tricks.
 To make that happen, first, we'll take a step back and have a short look at the project structure since I realized I completely omitted that last time.
 We won't get into the finer points of `create-react-app` of course, but some context is always helpful.